 - The PhD training programme combines academic and methodological schooling, amounting to 30 credits in total.

-- IFEL8000 Introduction to Research Methodology, Theory of Science and Ethics – 4 credits, is a mandatory course for PhD candidates at the Faculty of Engineering, beyond the minimum requirement of 30 credits.
+- PD8300 – 4 credits, is a mandatory course for PhD candidates at the Faculty of Design, beyond the minimum requirement of 30 credits.

 - A minimum of 20 credits must be devoted to PhD programme courses.

 - The remaining 10 credits can be used for individual study syllabus or advanced-level Master's courses.